Vasil-Todorov/XMouseFollowFocusedWindow/README.md

 > ./xmffw-debug

+If you ran `make` with `sudo` or as root, the `.env_build_cache` file might fail to write.
+You may need to remove it or change its permissions.

 #### 2. Debugging with Time Information (Optional)

 If you want to debug the timing aspects of the program, you can add additional timing information by enabling the DEBUG_TIME flag.